How to Pull Off a Natural Looking White Wood Stain

 Many people tend to confuse white wood stains with whitewash paint.
 Though they both provide a white-washed look, there are quite a few differences between the two.

-For one, whitewash paint is made by combining paint and water to your desired wood stain color.
-While a wood stain is a ready-made solution with the same chemical composition as paint but with more solvent.
-Whitewash paint also tends to sit on the surface while white wood stain is usually absorbed into the wood.
+Whitewash paint combines paint and water to your desired wood stain color.
+In contrast, a wood stain is a ready-made solution with the same chemical composition as paint but with more solvent.
+Whitewash paint also sits on the surface, while white wood stain is usually absorbed into the wood.

 With whitewash paint, you can control the transparency of the mixture depending on the amount of water you add.
-But if you’re looking to enhance the grain of the wood, a wood stain is much more fit for the job.
+But if you’re looking to enhance the wood grain, a wood stain is much more fit for the job.
 Besides, wood stains are usually ready to go and don’t need mixing or tinting.
 This makes them perfect for DIY woodworkers.

 Hire The Timber Experts For Your Next Project